haggen/wow/Compare/README.md

 ## Usage

-Nothing to do or configure.
+Simply move the add-on directory `Compare` into `World of Warcraft\Interface\AddOns` before launching the game.
+Nothing else to do or configure.

 ## License